 You’ll need engineer plans, and then can get a couple general contractor bids to do the work.
 I strongly recommend getting permits for any work done.
 In addition to ensuring the work is done properly, permits will also come in handy on your 3R report (building permit history).
 The 3R is a mandatory disclosure when you sell, and home buyers typically appreciate a retrofitted home.

 If you’re ready to embark on an upgrade, I highly recommend contacting Matt Coelho of Hom-Pisano Engineering.
-Matt recently consulted with my clients on their new home in the Mission and knows his stuff.
+Matt has consulted with several of my clients and knows his stuff.